 If you’ve discovered that your husband is into pornography, well, you’re not alone.
-This battle with the pornographic monster is a growing problem across the entire societal grid.
-With the proliferation of sex sites on the Internet resulting in growing accessibility with total anonymity, the problem is only going to continue to expand.
+This battle with porn is a growing problem across the entire societal grid.
+With the proliferation of sex sites online resulting in growing accessibility with total anonymity, the problem is only going to continue to expand.
 Statistics tell us that 35% of all Internet usage is pornographic, and that as many as 50% of men have serious struggles in this area.

 Of course, none of that makes it any easier for you to accept.
 You will naturally be devastated by the news of your husband’s involvement with pornography.
 There is a huge sense of betrayal and a breaking down of trust.
 Whether your spouse has been involved physically with another person, or emotionally and mentally through pornography, it’s a violation of trust either way.
 Your reaction could range from disbelief, to disgust, to anger.
 You wonder, “How could he do this to me?”
 You likely have no desire to be with him sexually, and you may want to leave him altogether.

 Related Story — My Husband's Porn Addiction: Hardcore Betrayal

 The first thing you need to work through is your immediate response.
 Your strong feelings are both understandable and justified.
 At the same time, you need to be very careful that your reaction to your husband does not create more problems than you are already facing.
 You have both a right and a need to express whatever you are feeling, but you need to do it in a way that will not complicate your recovery.
 Be honest about your hurts, share openly about your disappointment, but realize that lashing out with damning accusations and attacking, harsh words only makes things worse.